ChamaraIC/Tachometer/Capabilities/CalloutPercent.md

 ## Callout Percent - Default Settings
 Callout Percent is the data label that show the current value as a percent of the axis range.
 Axis Range is the difference between the Start Value and the End Value.
 Callout Percent can be shown or hidden using the On/Off switch just to the right of “Callout Percent” shown in Figure 1.
 Callout Percent is hidden by default.

+Note.
+Callout percent gets the second highest precedence over all other labels in Tachometer.
+This means that any label that overlap with the Callout percent label will not be rendered to make callout value clearly visible with the only exception of Callout Value label.
+If Callout Percent Label overlaps with Callout Value label, then Callout Percent label will not be rendered.
+Overlaps can happen between callout value and percent labels only under certain custom offset values (please read on for user offsets).

 | Figure 1.
 “Callout Percent” Switched On with default values for other options | Figure 2.
 Tachometer with default settings for Callout Percent when switched On |
 |---|---|
 | <img src="images/CalloutPercentDefaults.png" alt="Drawing" width="200px">  | <img src="images/CalloutPercentDefaultsSample.png" alt="Drawing" width="300px"> |